hntirgeam/EXIF-To-MapQT/README.md

 * Library used for parsing EXIF:  https://github.com/mayanklahiri/easyexif

+* You will also need to install `python3` and `pip3 install folium`

 ## Compile

 * `cmake .` , `make` and `./<filename>`

+## How to use

+* Press "Add directory" button.
+* Choose directory that will be scanned for *.jpg files.
+* Wait until it index all files (it may freeze for a bit)
+* Press "Show on map" and wait again.
+It'll generate .txt file with all gps coordinates in project folder and then it python script will be executed.
+This will generate two .html files with map (also in project folder).
+Programm will automaticaly open map.html in your default browser.

 ## Program look like this: